garylirocks/quickrefs/azure-networking-load-balancing.markdown

 - On using cert in a Key vault:

   If using Private Endpoints to access Key Vault, you **must link** the `privatelink.vaultcore.azure.net` private DNS zone, containing the corresponding record to the referenced Key Vault, to the virtual network containing Application Gateway.
 Custom DNS servers may continue to be used on the virtual network instead of the Azure DNS provided resolvers, however the private dns zone will need to remain linked to the virtual network as well.

+### TLS/TCP proxy (preview)

+- Similar to a L4 load balancer, but you can do TLS termination here, reduce load on the backend, could be good non-HTTPS TLS flows
+- TLS/TCP type listeners
+- TLS/TCP type backend settings
+- WAF doesn't do anything for these flows

 ### AGW subnet and NSG